frederikwilde/hl-run-manager/README.md

 ### DATASET_DIR
 The directory containing the datasets for learning.

+## SLURM
+For SLURM batch scripts load these two variables via the `config.ini` file in a `[Slurm]` section.

 ### PYTHON_MODULE
-Optional.
-Only applicable for creating Slurm scripts where the specific Python version needs to be loaded as a module.
+The specific Python version needs to be loaded as a module.

 ### VENV_PATH
-Optional.
-For generating Slurm scripts, in which the virtual environment needs to be activated.
+Path of the virtual environment to activate.

 ## Serialization
 Numerical experiments are divided into series which have corresponding folders in the result directory.